Unfortunately, there are a lot of misconceptions about life insurance which can lead to missed opportunities to protect ourselves and our dependants.

 If you name your child or grandchild as your primary life insurance beneficiary, complications can arise if you pass away before they turn 18.

-In most circumstances, if your child is under the age of 18, the courts will appoint a guardian or custodian to look after how the money is managed.1 Restrictions, legal fees and other costs may take a significant amount of your life insurance proceeds, at your child’s expense.
+In most circumstances, if your child is under the age of 18, the courts will appoint a guardian or custodian to look after how the money is managed.1 Restrictions, legal fees and other costs may take a significant amount of your life insurance proceeds, at the child’s expense.

 A solution you could consider is to set up a trust on behalf of your dependants, which you can name as the recipient of your life insurance proceeds.
 This can provide financial security for those who can’t or don’t want to handle large sums of money or other assets.